ROBOTIS-GIT/emanual/docs/en/parts/interface/mkr_shield.md

 There are three ways to add libraries to the Arduino IDE.

-- Using the Library Manager
+1. **Using the Library Manager**
-- Importing a .zip Library
+2. Importing a .zip Library
-- Manual installation
+3. Manual installation

 Each way is described in detail in the [Arduino Official Guide], so please refer to it if necessary.
-Below is an example of using the Library Manager.
+Below is an example of **using the Library Manager** from Arduino IDE.

 ![](/assets/images/parts/interface/dynamixel_shield/library_manager_01.png)